Brazilian Bombshell Alessandra Ambrosio Flaunts Cleavage In Stunning Ensemble

 “Wow, you look beautiful!” one follower said.

-Yet another fan couldn’t seem to believe how beautiful Alessandra looked in the update, and said “you look so great.”
+Yet another fan couldn’t seem to believe how beautiful Alessandra looked in the update, and said, “you look so great.”

 The Brazilian bombshell frequently tantalizes her Instagram followers with smoking hot snaps in which she flaunts her toned physique.
 Just a few days ago, as The Inquisitr reported, Alessandra sizzled in an itty-bitty white string bikini that left little to the imagination.
 The post racked up over 78,000 likes from her eager fans.